-OSPRay's renderers support a feature called adaptive accumulation, which accelerates progressive rendering by stopping the rendering and refinement of
+OSPRay's renderers support a feature called adaptive accumulation, which accelerates progressive rendering by stopping the rendering and refinement of image regions that have an estimated variance below the varianceThreshold.
+This feature requires a framebuffer with an OSP_FB_VARIANCE channel.

 Per default the background of the rendered image will be transparent black, i.e., the alpha channel holds the opacity of the rendered objects.
-This eases transparency-aware blending of the image with an arbitrary background image by the application (via $ospray.rgb + appBackground.rgb \cdot (1 - ospray.alpha)$).
+This eases transparency-aware blending of the image with an arbitrary background image by the application (via the "over" operator, i.e., ospray.rgb + appBackground.rgb.
+(1-ospray.alpha)).
 The parameter backgroundColor or map_backplate can be used to already blend with a constant background color or backplate texture, respectively, (and alpha) during rendering.